lizadams/CMAQ-WS/content/5-jupyter-notebook-cmaq/index.en.md

 Typically these files end in an extention that reflects their contents as follows:
 R (.R), Python (.py), and Jupyter Notebook (.ipynb)

-**Spatial Plots of Max Percent Differences**
+**Spatial Plots of Daily Average Difference**

-This plot was developed by Sara Farrell from US EPA, modified slightly by Liz Adams as a work-around for not being able to use cut-and-paste functionality in the DCV.
+This plot was developed by Sara Farrell from US EPA.

 1. **Main_Purpose**

-This script works to create spatial difference plots at the date and time where said max percent difference occurs (in both the positive and negative direction) between two CMAQ output files
+This script works to create spatial difference plots of the daily average difference between two CMAQ output files

 2. **Other_Features**